failsafe-go/failsafe-go.dev/event-listeners.md

 If any policy fails to handle an execution failure, as specified by the policy's [failure handling configuration][failure-handling], then the execution is considered a failure and [OnFailure] will be called, otherwise it's considered a success and [OnSuccess] is called.
 [OnDone] will be called for every execution.

-Errors from policies themselves, such as `ErrCircuitBreakerOpen`, `ErrRetriesExceeded`, or `ErrTimeoutExceeded`, are considered failures if they're not handled by an outer policy.
+Errors from policies themselves, such as `circuitbreaker.ErrOpen`, `retrypolicy.ErrExceeded`, or `timeout.ErrExceeded`, are considered failures if they're not handled by an outer policy.

 ## Policy Listeners